dennyqi2003/MathStructure/README.md

 ### Configuration (.env)

-You need to create a configuration file `.env` in the root directory to store your API keys, paths, and adjust the parameters of the pipeline.
+You need to create a configuration file to store your API keys, paths, and adjust the parameters of the pipeline.
+Create a file named `.env` in the root directory and copy the following content.
+Fill in your API keys and path_to_project.

 ```ini
 # LLM API